CyR1en/Voxx/Docs/Final.md

 ###### Request-Response Connection

 The implementation of the `ReqResClientConnection` follows the documentation above when it comes to the `Request-Response` connection.
-Therefore any request sent from this connection type will be blocking and will always wait for response from the server.
+Therefore, any request sent from this connection type will be `blocking` and will always wait for a response from the server.

 ###### Update Message Connection

-Like the `Response-Reques` connection, this connection type was also implemented by following the documentation about the Update message connection under the [Protocol](#protocol) hearder.
+Like the `Response-Reques` connection, this connection type was also implemented by following the documentation about the Update message connection under the [Protocol](#protocol) header.

 ###### ConnectionTask

-On top of the two connection implementation above, we also wrote a JavaFX task that would try connection to the server with `n` number of times.
+On top of the two connection implementations above, we also wrote a JavaFX task that would try connection to the server with `n` number of times.
 By default, this will try connecting to the defined address 3 times.

 ###### Connection flow